majek/puka/README.md

 The major differences between Puka and normal AMQP libraries include:

   - Puka doesn't expose AMQP channels to the users.
-  - Puka treats `basic_publish` as a synchronous method (you can wait on it and make sure that your data is delivered).
+  - Puka treats `basic_publish` as a synchronous method.
+You can wait on it and make sure that your data is delivered.
+Alternatively, you may ignore the promise and treat it as an asynchronous command.
   - Puka tries to cope with the AMQP exceptions and expose them to the user in a predictable way.
+Unlike other libraries it's possible (and recommended!) to recover from AMQP errors.

 Puka is experimental